 “Non-Display Data” means all Information that does not meet the definition of Display Data.

-“Non-Display Licence” means a license to Non-Display Use.
+“Non-Display Licence” means a licence to Non-Display Use.

 “Non-Display Trading Activities” means the Non-Display Use as part of automated calculations or algorithms that result into trading decisions or to operate a trading platform.
 This also includes, but is not limited to, Non-Display Use for high frequency trading, automated order or quote generation and/or order pegging, and/or price referencing for the purposes of algorithmic trading and/or smart order routing.